cybrkyd/british-english-language-tools/README.md

 * A limited number of hyphenated words are present but only where the individual words are not already included.
 * English borrows some words from French and other languages and therefore inherits the associated diacritical marks.
-A limited number of the such words with diacritics are included, for example, **blasé**, **café**, **cliché**, **coup d'état**, **déjà vu**, **crème brûlée**, **crème fraiche**.
+A limited number of such words with diacritics are included, for example, **blasé**, **café**, **cliché**, **coup d'état**, **déjà vu**, **crème brûlée**, **crème fraiche**.
 However, the non-diacritical form should also be included; for example, **blase**, **cafe**,